 It’s easy to monitor progress of students on the site.
 Simply click on the course report for the relevant Award to find a useful grid that monitors your students’ progress.
 The grid shows both which activities your students have completed and highlights any tasks which require your review.

 Once a student has completed the work required for one of the Values Awards, you will have final approval to release the Award.
 You can review their work from the course report page and, once happy, approve the student by ticking the Teacher column to unlock their Award.

 When do I approve Awards and unlock student certificates?

 Students are required to submit a pledge before their Values Award is complete.
 At all levels, teacher approval is required to unlock the certificate once all themes have been completed by students.
-At Stars level all challenges are online.
-At Champion and Ambassadors levels there is a mixture of online and offline activities requiring evidence.
-A notification will appear on the teacher homepage when students have worked through all themes of an Award and their work is ready to review.
+The Values Stars Award challenges are all online.
+For Champions and Ambassadors there are a mixture of online and offline activities requiring evidence.

-To approve and release an Award to an individual, go to the Course completion report page within the Administration block within a course (for example, Stars).
+To approve and release an Award to an individual, go to the course report page for the appropriate Award (for example, Stars).
 Find the student name and click on the magnifying glass icon to view their work for each challenge.
-Ensure that you are happy with the standard of the work submitted (challenges requiring review are marked in red) and tick the Teacher column to approve the Award.
-The certificate will then be released to the student.
+Ensure that you are happy with the standard of the work submitted, tick the Teacher column to approve the Award and refresh the page.
+The certificate will then be released for the student.
 You may choose to download certificates as the whole group completes an Award – perhaps for a group presentation such as an assembly or group meeting.
-You can do this under Manage users in the Administration block.

 What if not all my pupils have internet access at home?